 Nursing Home Resident Can Keep Vacation Home, but It Will be Subject to Medicaid Estate Recovery

 My mother is 88 years old and she is in rehab right now.
 I would like to get her on Medicaid when she eventually moves to long-term care.
-My question is we own a cottage and the deed is in my mother’s name and me and my sister’s name.
+My question is, we own a cottage and the deed is in my mother’s, my sister’s, and my name.
 We only pay the property taxes on it.
-If its in all our names and she does go into a nursing home will Medicaid be able to go after this property.
+If it’s in all our names and she does go into a nursing home, will Medicaid be able to go after this property?

 There are really two issues here: First, can your mother qualify for Medicaid given that she owns an interest in the cottage, which I will assume is a vacation house?
-Second, assuming your mother qualifies for coverage will, will the Medicaid program seek to recover its expenses from the house.
+Second, assuming your mother qualifies for coverage, will the Medicaid program seek to recover its expenses from the house?

 Finally, the application of these rules can vary from state to state and, of course, I’m assuming that the cottage is a vacation house.
-I strongly recommend that you consult with a local elder law attorney to make sure that this as long as everything else is in order.
+I strongly recommend that you consult with a local elder law attorney to make sure that this, as well as everything else, is in order.
 One good place to find an elder law attorney is at www.elderlawanswer.com.